rustyworks/code_complete_essential/README.md

 - Design is iterative process.
 Try to get to the previous point to check is design is valid or not.
 Try to divide and conquer process.

 ### B. Working Classes
 - Use it to create ADT (Abstract Data Type), when attributes are complex.
+We can detect it when the property has prefix (like font_color, font_size)
   Eg: `current_font`, `stack`
 - Try favor to read-time instead write time.
 Create abstraction and encapsulation that easy to read.
 Be consistent about the layer of interface.
 - Containtment = **Has a** relationship.
 Usually use interface in C# or Java.